Qubane/DayBreak/configs/modules.md

   for example `Utils` module is stored in `modules/Utils` directory

 # Config usage
-- Config is used by static module `BotUtils`
+- Config is used by static module `Core`